centic9/cover-the-world/README.md

 The flow of data is roughly as follows
 `GPX files -> list of covered tiles (txt) -> GeoJSON file for map-display (js) -> HTML page`

+It should be fairly easy to rebuild the map with data from your own tracks.
+Also adding more tracks over time is supported by visualizing "new" tiles and also allowing to do the CPU-intensive tasks of producing static images only for areas touched recently.

+The processing and the map should scale up to large numbers of visited tiles

 ## Definitions

 * `square`: a 1km x 1km square on the map